KICKBOX Success Story: Enabling everyone to partake in digitalization

 Marcel: Well, we started to sell to the public some time ago (2020), so we’re currently in the process of completing orders (around 70 in the first week) and collecting customer feedback.
 We’re focusing on our main target group, people with visual impairment and low vision in Germany and Austria, but we are looking to expand to the rest of Europe and the US next year.
 Then we plan to access the secondary target group of seniors towards the end of 2020.
 Of course, we will continuously collect feedback, which will go into version 2.0 and a premium version.

 Long-term, I’d like to add a service provider element to help2type for corporations.
 Maybe I can provide services to companies like Apple one day.
 But one thing after another.

-You can find out more about help2type here.
+You can order your own keyboard or find out more about help2type here.